-The new Measure app allows you to use augmented reality (AR) to measure lines using only the back camera of your iPhone.
+The Measure app allows you to use augmented reality (AR) to measure lines using only the back camera of your best iPhone.
 The Measure app works pretty well in a pinch if you find yourself without a tape measure near you.

-How to download the Measure app
+iPhones that have the Measure app

 How to measure an object in the Measure app